Evora, Portugal

 We asked expats in Evora what banks they use and there advice about banking.
 They advised:

 "Expats considering retiring in Evora should be aware of several factors before making the move.
 Firstly, they should familiarize themselves with the cost of living, which is generally lower than in other European countries, but may vary depending on lifestyle choices.
 Housing options are diverse, ranging from traditional homes to modern apartments, and it is essential to research the local property market to find the best fit.
 It is crucial for expats to understand the Portuguese healthcare system, which offers both public and private options.
 While public healthcare is available to residents, many expats choose to invest in private health insurance for more comprehensive coverage and shorter waiting times.
 Language can be a barrier for some expats, as not all locals speak English.
 Learning some basic Portuguese will not only make daily life easier but also help in building connections with the local community.
 Expats should also be prepared to adapt to the slower pace of life in Evora, which is a charming, historic city with a rich cultural heritage.
 The climate in Evora is Mediterranean, with hot summers and mild winters.
 Expats should be prepared for the heat during the summer months and may need to invest in air conditioning for their homes.
 Portugal has a favorable tax regime for retirees, known as the Non-Habitual Resident (NHR) program, which offers tax exemptions on certain types of income for a period of ten years.
 Expats should consult with a tax professional to understand the requirements and benefits of this program.
 Finally, it is essential for expats to research and understand the visa and residency requirements for retiring in Portugal.
-This may involve applying for a residence permit, which can be a lengthy process, so it is crucial to start the application well in advance of the planned move," said one expat in Evora.
+This may involve applying for a residence permit, which can be a lengthy process, so it is crucial to start the application well in advance of the planned move," remarked one expat living in Evora, Portugal.

 Will I be able to find a job in Evora?